mitsuse/autocomplete-swift/README.md

 Therefore this plugin supports OS X only.
 SourceKitten can be installed with [Homebrew][github-homebrew].

-Please execute the following coomand:
+Please execute the following command:

 ```bash
 $ brew install sourcekitten